hartmuthnowak/icu.dashboard/README.md

 - Export of patient demographics.
 - Provision of a dashboard for custom graphical presentations of e.g. case numbers, outcomes, quality key figures, etc. THIS FEATURE IS STILL UNDER CONSTRUCTION.

+All documentation and the source code of this R shiny application is in English language.
+However, the user interface (UI) is in German language.
+Currently there is no english translation available for the UI.

 ## License
 icu.dashboard is an open source application and distributed under GPL-3 (GNU GENERAL PUBLIC LICENSE version 3).
+Therefore, sharing and improvements of this application are highly appreciated.

 ## Installation instructions
 TODO